-The University of Wisconsin-Madison's Institute for Research on Poverty (IRP) and the University of California, Davis's Center for Poverty & Inequality Research (CPIR) invite applications for the 2024 National Research Center on Poverty and Economic Mobility Early-Career Mentoring Institute (ECMI).
+The University of Wisconsin-Madison's Institute for Research on Poverty (IRP) and the University of California, Davis's Center for Poverty & Inequality Research (CPIR), together with the National Research Center on Hispanic Children and Families, invite applications for the 2024 National Research Center on Poverty and Economic Mobility Early-Career Mentoring Institute (ECMI).
 This weeklong convening, held in Davis, California, will provide valuable mentoring and career development opportunities to poverty and social mobility scholars who are in the early stages of their research careers and who have the potential for leadership in supporting members of populations that are underrepresented among academic researchers.